ecdye/zram-config/README.md

 zram-config also allows a 'kiosk mode' which allows loading the entire system root into zram.
 To enter this mode run `sudo zram-config enable-ephemeral` and reboot.
-There is no sync and zdir/zlog entries will be ignored as they are already included.
+There is no sync and zdir / zlog entries will be ignored as they are already included.
 To exit this mode run `sudo zram-config disable-ephemeral` and reboot.

 Credit to <https://blockdev.io/read-only-rpi/> and thanks to the original sources for another great script.